-Theorem 15.2.
+Theorem 17.6.
 (Cook/Levin Theorem) SAT is NP-complete.

-That gives us evidence (but short of a proof, since it depends on the conjecture that $Px \neq NP$) that there is no polynomial-time algorithm for SAT.
+That gives us evidence (but not a proof, since we don't know whether $P \neq NP$) that there is no polynomial-time algorithm for SAT.

-15.2 Proving NP-completeness
+17.2 Proving NP-Completeness

 SAT is proved NP-complete using a difficult kind of reduction called a generic reduction.
-If all you know about X is that $X \in \text{NP}$, you can ask someone to give you an evidence checker for X. The generic reduction from X to SAT converts that evidence checker into a propositioal formula.
+If all you know about X is that $X \in NP$, you can ask someone to give you an evidence checker for X. The generic reduction from X to SAT converts that evidence checker into a propositional formula.
+You can think of it as building a simple computer from logic gates that do nots, ands and ors.